 While only about 19 percent of current U.S. residents will need to reside under long-term care for a period of over three years, that number sharply increases when factoring in nursing home stays of a shorter duration — which will still have a substantial impact on your estate.

 Whether the care you need takes place in a nursing home, assisted living facility, or with an in-home provider, the costs can mount with alarming speed.
-For example, national average rates for assisted living hover around $3,500 per month.
-The average cost in New York can exceed $6,000 – $8,000, while a room in a skilled nursing facility can easily exceed $150,000 per year.
+For example, national average rates for assisted living hover around $4,000 per month, while the costs on Long Island can easily approach upwards of $7,000 – $9,000 per month.
 As those costs add up, you could see your assets dwindle much sooner than you’d hoped.
-Luckily, estate planning attorneys experienced in elder law planning can help in a number of ways.
+Luckily, estate-planning attorneys who focus on elder law issues and the costs of long-term care can help in a number of ways.